 Modelling results for a marine diesel spill from a vessel show that after 20 days all of the released oil is no longer mobile; it has evaporated or biodegraded (section 7.1.4).
+Modelling results for a pipeline rupture show that the dispersion is local near the rupture.

-Based on the modelling results the intensity of the impact is assessed to be small with a potential regional extent and a short-term duration.
+Based on the modelling results the intensity of the impact is assessed to be small with a potential regional extent and a medium-term duration.
 Overall, the impact on sediment type and quality from a minor oil spill will be of minor negative significance.